 Who Must Report in Schools?

-All school personnel (teachers, principals, counselors, nurses, coaches, aides, bus drivers, and volunteers acting in an official capacity) are included among the persons required to report — and because Texas law makes “any person” a reporter, the duty extends to essentially everyone who becomes aware of suspected abuse.
-Individual reporters must make their own report; telling a supervisor does not discharge the legal duty.
+All school personnel (teachers, principals, counselors, nurses, coaches, aides, bus drivers, and volunteers acting in an official capacity) are included among the persons required to report — and because Texas law makes any person a reporter, the duty extends to everyone who becomes aware of suspected abuse.
+Individual reporters must make their own report; telling a supervisor does not satisfy ones legal duty to report.

 Mandatory Reporting Laws

-School personnel who reasonably suspect abuse or neglect must immediately report to DFPS or local law enforcement (in practice some guidance reiterates that an initial report be made without delay and that written follow-up can be required).
+School personnel who reasonably suspect abuse or neglect must immediately report to DFPS or local law enforcement.
+In emergencies call 911 first, then the DFPS Texas Abuse Hotline.
 Schools should maintain internal policies that ensure staff report externally (not just to administrators).
-Failure to report may result in criminal penalties and professional consequences.
+Failure to report within 24 hours may result in criminal penalties and professional consequences.

 Definitions and Prevention Requirements